deeprajsinghsisodiya/Riverpod-Tips-Tricks./README.md

 ---

+#### Q combining AsyncNotifier state and prevent unwanted AsyncLoading

+You're free to set state immediately as the build starts to remove the loading state

+Since you have access to the previous value/error, that should be doable.

+build() async {
+  // Remove loading state from refreshes/reloads
+  if (state.hasError) state = AsyncError(state.error!, state.stackTrace!);
+  else if (state.hasData) state = AsyncData(state.requireValue);

+  await whatever();
+}

+---

 RandalSchwartz - public notifier mutators should not return anything but void or Future<void> and update state directly.

 remirousselet  - I disagree.
 It's fine to return the new state for instance